Dover Historical Society

 All events are free of charge and open to the public.
 Refreshments will be served.
 All are welcome!

-Dover Legion George Preston Post
+George B. Preston American Legion Post 209

 Dover Historic Society Preservation Award